gmcculloug/playlist_creator/README.md

 - Use fuzzy matching to find the best matches for your input songs/videos
 - Create a new playlist or update an existing one with the matched items
 - Show you the results with matched and unmatched items

+### Playlist Update Modes

+When updating an existing playlist, you can choose between two modes:

+#### Append New Songs Mode
+- **Behavior**: Adds new songs to the end of the existing playlist
+- **Preserves**: All existing songs remain in their current order
+- **Efficiency**: Only adds songs that aren't already in the playlist
+- **Use Case**: Gradually expanding a playlist while keeping existing content

+#### Match Song List Mode
+- **Behavior**: Replaces the entire playlist with the new song list
+- **Order**: Songs appear in the exact order specified in the "Songs" field
+- **Efficiency**: Uses smart diff algorithm to minimize API calls
+- **Use Case**: Completely restructuring a playlist or ensuring exact ordering

+### Smart Diff Algorithm

+The app uses an intelligent update system that:
+- **Analyzes** existing playlist content before making changes
+- **Minimizes** API calls by only performing necessary operations
+- **Preserves** song order according to the selected mode
+- **Reports** detailed statistics about added, skipped, and updated songs

 ## How Fuzzy Matching Works